skxdoom/UE4-PHISMTools/README.md

 # UE4-PHISMTools
 ### Procedural Hierarchical Instanced Static Mesh (PHISM) Tools for Unreal Engine 4.

-#### [I'm currently working on a new plugin called ProInstance Tools which is a major extention based on this]
+#### [I'm currently working on a new plugin called ProInstance Tools which is a major extension based on PHISM Tools]

 Created to simplify Level Design workflow and reduce iteration times.